Skip to main content

 The Peak District National Park offers different terrains – from easy-going to explorer and extended.
 The easy-going routes are traffic-free and ideal for beginners and mixed groups.
 The explore routes are more challenging and provide the opportunity to explore some of the ‘real Peak District’.
 The extended routes tend to cover multi-day cycles and are designed for more experienced riders.

 The different levels of trails have multiple routes and are supported by GPX files.
-The GPX files contain location data, such as waypoints, routes and tracks.
-They use a standard format that can be imported and read by multiple software and devices such as smartphones and Google maps and can be excellent guides along the way.
+The GPX files contain location data, such as waypoints, routes, and tracks.
+They use a standard format that can be imported and read by multiple software and devices, such as smartphones and Google Maps, and can be excellent guides along the way.

 The South Peak Loop for mountain bikers is a 70-mile route that helpfully split into sections.
 Peak HorsePower, a horse-riding advocacy group, created the great route.
-The route takes in farm tracks, converted railway lines, and quiet country lanes.
+The route includes farm tracks, converted railway lines, and quiet country lanes.
 It takes In some beautiful sites along the way, including the Manifold Valley, Chatsworth and Chee Dale.
 A few riders complete the route in one day, but this is a steep challenge and leaves little time to enjoy the sights.
 Spreading over 2-3 days will allow a more leisurely ride exploring the varied landscapes and sites.

 3. You Don’t Need to Bring a Bike With You.